mesosphere/dcos-docs-site/pages/1.13/deploying-services/marathon-on-marathon/advanced/index.md

     ```

-# Known pitfalls
+# Known issues

 - When launching docker containers, the user `nobody` may not have enough rights to successfully run.
 For example, starting an `nginx` Docker container as the user `nobody` will fail because `nobody` does not have write permissions to `/var/log`, which `nginx` needs.

 - User `nobody` has different UIDs on different systems (99 on coreos, 65534 on ubuntu).
 Depending on the agent's distribution, you may need to modify the container image so that UIDs match!
 The same goes if you use the user `bob`.

-- When using custom users (e.g. `bob`), the user must exist on the agent, or in the case of using containers, within the container.
+- When using custom users (for example, `bob`), the user must exist on the agent, or in the case of using containers, within the container.

-- When using a new user (e.g. `bob`), remember to give the Marathon service account permissions to run tasks as this user.
+- When using a new user (for example, `bob`), remember to give the Marathon service account permissions to run tasks as this user.